What is the quick answer?

 Key takeaways

-• Over 30 metrics contribute to it.
+- Over 30 setup, audience, and performance signals contribute to the framework.
 Most creators only check 2–3.

 What Is a YouTube TrustScore?